codingshot/near-ecosystem/README.md

 - Ability to map open source github contributions to associated projects
 - Filter based on, upvotes, dated added
 - Ability to see which projects are inactive, eventually automatically calculated based on onchain and social media activity
+- Ability to see which projects got a grant, or funding
+- Ability to pull DAOs directly from AstroDAO API
+- Integrate a widget directory to NEAR.social or affiliate projects to Widgets

+## Non Priority Feature Ideas
+- Ability to pull official NFT projects associated with DAO
+- Ability to put screenshots or waybacks of websites to track activity
+- Related projects
+- Reccomended projects based on on chain upvotes
+- SocialDB integration of team members associated with projects pulling their profile information
+- Ability to see leaderboard based on on chain activity
+- DAO that votes on approval process